Benefits Of Having An Enhanced Mac Disk Utility Tool

 The defragmentation tool within Drive Genius is simple to use and does not have to be run all the time.
-In order to run this defrag utility on your internal drive, you would need to boot from a separate drive so there is no interruption during the defrag process.
-You can create a separate boot device called the BootWell within Drive Genius, in which I would recommend using a USB 3.0 with at least 32GB of data.
+In order to run this defrag utility on your internal drive, you would need to boot from a separate drive so no data is in use during the defragment process.
+You can create a separate boot device called the BootWell within Drive Genius on a USB 3.0 flash drive that is 32GB or larger in capacity.

-Other utilities that would require using the BootWell include Repair, Rebuild, and Partition.
+Other utilities that would require using the BootWell include Repair, Rebuild, Physical Check, and Repartition.
 The initialize feature would also require the BootWell, but I would not recommend using this on your internal drive unless you have already backed up the data.

 The All-Inclusive Disk Utility Mac Repair